Lachee/discord-rpc-csharp/README.md

 **Initialization**

 This stage will setup the connection to Discord and establish the events.
 Once you have done the initialization you can call `SetPresence` and other variants as many times as you wish throughout your code.
-Please note that ideally this should only run once, otherwise conflicts may occur with them trying to access the same discord client at the same time.
+Please note that ideally this should only run once, otherwise conflicts may occur with them trying to access the same Discord client at the same time.
 ```csharp
 public DiscordRpcClient client;